AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Other features of big integers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's look at two additional features of big integers:
+Now, let's look at two additional features of big integers:

 - the natural and positive subtypes, and